 2.5 Animal research that receives NRC financial assistance, as through the NRC Industrial Research Assistance Program (NRC IRAP), can choose to rely on the review of a CCAC-accredited ACC functioning at the institution where the work is to be performed.

-2.8 Portfolio, Branch or Programs that do not have an existing ACC may on occasion require the use of animals in their research.
+2.8 Research Centres, Branches or Programs that do not have an existing ACC may on occasion require the use of animals in their research.
 In such situations, the most appropriate NRC ACC will be asked, usually via the NRC Senior Veterinarian, to assist their colleagues by reviewing their applications.

 3.1 Members, including Chairs, are appointed to the ACCs by the relevant Senior Administrator, in consultation with their ACC Chair and the NRC Secretary General when appropriate.
 Prospective will normally provide their resume to ACC who in-turn will forward this to the senior administrator for their consideration.

 3.2 ACC members will normally be appointed for terms of no less than two years and no more than four years (renewable once only up to a maximum of eight consecutive years, normally).
 This maximum should not be exceeded, except in the case of very small institutes (i.e. those that have 3 or fewer animal users).
 This does not apply to ACC members who must be part of the ACC because of their role within the institution (ex officio members): the ACC Coordinator, the veterinarian(s) and the animal facility manager/supervisor.
 The complement of the committees will vary and will be determined by the needs of each Research Centre, Branch, or Program but should include.